By Tammy Sons

 This is often a question that bothers us.
 It is important to understand why you should be choosing native varieties over other plants for the success of your garden.
-Native plants are very adaptable and they require less maintenance and care.
-Native plants and wildflowers can thrive in your local climatic conditions and you would not really have to worry about them.
+Native plants are very adaptable, and they require less maintenance and care.
+Native plants and wildflowers can thrive in your local climatic conditions, and you would not have to worry about them.
 Moreover, native plants are very natural and beautiful.
-They can add a lot of color and texture to the entire landscape making it look absolutely stunning.
+They can add a lot of color and texture to the entire landscape making it look stunning.

 Where To Use Native Plants?

 You can grow native plants in flowers beds or even on borders.
 They can be grown in clusters in the yard.
 The best way to use these plants is to scatter them around naturally.
-They are ideal for wildflower gardens and you can use them for naturalization.
-Different varieties of native plants and perennials can also be used to enhance cottage gardens, traditional gardens and other country style garden themes.
-In fact, you can use them just about anywhere and they will definitely be an asset.
+They are ideal for wildflower gardens, and you can apply them for naturalization.
+Different varieties of native plants and perennials can also be used to enhance cottage gardens, traditional gardens, and other country-style garden themes.
+In fact, you can use them just about anywhere, and they will be an asset.
 Any landscape or garden design can be made distinct with the use of some native varieties.

 What kind of Native Plants can I grow?

 Native plants can be flowering perennials or wildflowers, ornamental grasses or even fern plants.
-There are many native varieties that occur naturally in a given area.
-It is important to understand the plant requirements before choosing any for your garden.
+There are many indigenous varieties that occur naturally in a given area.
+It is essential to understand the plant requirements before choosing any for your garden.
 For best results, go in for native varieties that are known to thrive in your location.
-Wildflowers like Ragwort, Black Eyed Susan, Anemone, Blue Iris and Coneflowers are excellent to add vibrant colors to the landscape.
+Wildflowers like Ragwort, Black Eyed Susan, Anemone, Blue Iris, and Coneflowers are excellent to add vibrant colors to the landscape.
 You can also grow some beautiful native grasses to add a vertical presence in your garden.

 You can find numerous varieties of native plants, wildflowers and native grasses in a reputed online nursery.
-Try growing some of them in your garden and you’ll certainly enjoy their natural beauty.
+Try growing some of them in your garden, and you’ll undoubtedly enjoy their natural beauty.